quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 the peer is allowed to send ACK_FREQUENCY frames independent of whether it also sends the min_ack_delay transport parameter or not.

-Endpoints MUST NOT remember the value of min_ack_delay transport parameter they received.
+Endpoints MUST NOT remember the value of the min_ack_delay transport parameter they received.
 Due to this, ACK_FREQUENCY frames MUST NOT be sent in 0-RTT packets.

 This Transport Parameter is encoded as per Section 18 of {{QUIC-TRANSPORT}}.